OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Empty value warning](variables-empty-value-warning.png "width=500")

 We thought that it would be rare that this is what the user actually wants to do.
 However more users that we were expecting were using empty values in valid ways.
-And the warning indicator ended up being a bad visual indicator for them, making them think they had done something wrong, as well as adding a lot of visual noise.
-There was also no way to suppress this warning, which meant that they would be stuck with a warning forever.
+The warning indicator ended up being a bad visual indicator for those users.
+It made them think they had done something wrong, and it also added a lot of visual noise.
+There was also no way to suppress this warning, which meant that they would be stuck forever with a useless warning.
 We still thought there was value in being able to filter to variable values that did not have a value, so we decided to just remove the warning indicator.

 ![Empty value without warning](variables-empty-value-without-warning.png "width=500")

 ## New features

-As part of our improvements to AWS support in 2018.2, we added the ability to represent AWS accounts as variables.
-This involved adding first class support to AWS accounts as a new type of variable.
+As part of our improvements to AWS support in 2018.2, we added first class support for AWS accounts as a new type of variable.
 With the new Variable Editor, this was a relatively easy extension to add and works in the same way as Certificates.

 ![AWS Account variables](variables-aws.png "width=500")